f5devcentral/xcmcndemoguide/README.rst

 Deploy with Terraform
 ~~~~~~~~~~~~~~~~~~~~~~~

-Deploy the Terraform code for "Cloud B" by running the script **./cloud-B-setup.sh**.
+1. Deploy the Terraform code for "Cloud B" by running the script **./cloud-B-setup.sh**.

 .. code:: bash

      ./cloud-B-setup.sh

-You can check status in the F5 Distributed Cloud Console, **Cloud and Edge Sites**, **Site List** and check the **Health Score**.
+2. You can check status in the F5 Distributed Cloud Console, **Cloud and Edge Sites**, **Site List** and check the **Health Score**.
 It may take some time to provision the node.

 .. figure:: assets/xc/cloud_b_ready.png

 Create HTTP LB
 ~~~~~~~~~~~~~~~

 Assuming you now have your Cloud B confirmed, let's create one more HTTP Load Balancer for this use case.

-Navigate to **Load Balancers** and select **HTTP Load Balancers**.
+1. Navigate to **Load Balancers** and select **HTTP Load Balancers**.
 Then click the **Add HTTP Load Balancer** button to open the form of HTTP Load Balancer creation.

 .. figure:: assets/cloud_b_lb_create.png

-Give this Load Balancer a name.
+2. Give this Load Balancer a name.
 For this use case we will use **friends-module**.

 .. figure:: assets/cloud_b_lb_metadata.png

-Now we need to provide a domain name for our workload.
+3. Now we need to provide a domain name for our workload.
 In this use case we will specify **friends.yawning-white-antelope.github.securelab.online**.
 Then open the drop-down menu to select Load Balancer type - **HTTP** and check off the box to enable automatic managing of DNS records.
 Next we need to specify the port.
 We will use Port **80** for this use case.

+Note: your FQDN will be different!
 .. figure:: assets/cloud_b_lb_dns.png

-After that let's create a new origin pool, which will be used in our load balancer.
+4. After that let's create a new origin pool, which will be used in our load balancer.
 Click **Add Item** to open the pool creation form.

 .. figure:: assets/cloud_b_lb_pool_add.png

-Then open the drop-down menu and click **Create new Origin Pool**.
+5. Then open the drop-down menu and click **Create new Origin Pool**.

 .. figure:: assets/cloud_b_lb_origin_create.png

-To configure the origin pool we'll add a pool name, followed by a set of config options for the pool.
+6. To configure the origin pool we'll add a pool name, followed by a set of config options for the pool.
 First, let's give this pool a name - **friends-origin**.
 Next we need to configure the port - **80**.
 And then click **Add Item** to start configuring an origin server.

 .. figure:: assets/cloud_b_lb_origin_meta.png

-First open the drop-down menu to specify the type of origin server.
+7. First open the drop-down menu to specify the type of origin server.
 For this use case select **IP address of Origin Server on given Sites**.
 Then specify IP - **10.0.20.100**.
 After that we need to select **Site** as Site type and specify it as **cloud-b**.
 Finally, the last step to configure the origin server is specifying network on the site.
 Select **Inside Network**.
 Complete by clicking **Add Item**.

 .. figure:: assets/cloud_b_lb_origin_add_server.png

-Then click **Continue** to move on.
+8. Then click **Continue** to move on.

 .. figure:: assets/cloud_b_lb_origin_continue.png

-Once done, click **Add Item** to apply the origin pool to the load balancer configuration.
+9. Once done, click **Add Item** to apply the origin pool to the load balancer configuration.
 This will return to the load balancer configuration form.

 .. figure:: assets/cloud_b_lb_pool_continue.png

-Finally, configure the HTTP Load Balancer to Advertise the VIP to **cloud-a** for this use case.
+10. Finally, configure the HTTP Load Balancer to Advertise the VIP to **cloud-a** for this use case.
 Select **Custom** for VIP Advertisement, which configures the specific sites where the VIP is advertised.
 And then click **Configure**.

 .. figure:: assets/cloud_b_lb_avertisement.png

-Click **Add Item** to add the configuration.
+11. Click **Add Item** to add the configuration.

 .. figure:: assets/cloud_b_lb_avertisement_add.png

-In the drop down menu select **Site** as a place to advertise.
+12. In the drop down menu select **Site** as a place to advertise.
 Then select **Inside Network** for the site.
 And finally, select **cloud-a** as site reference.
 Click **Add Item** to add the specified configuration.

 .. figure:: assets/cloud_b_lb_avertisement_add_details.png

-Proceed by clicking **Apply**.
+13. Proceed by clicking **Apply**.
 This will apply the VIP Advertisement configuration to the HTTP Load Balancer.

 .. figure:: assets/cloud_b_lb_avertisement_continue.png

-Take a look at the load balancer configuration and finish creating it by clicking **Save and Exit**.
+14. Take a look at the load balancer configuration and finish creating it by clicking **Save and Exit**.

 .. figure:: assets/cloud_b_lb_save.png